anshulsamar/anshulsamar.github.io/_pp/chital.md

 Rishiji turned to Arnab, “Take this deer and clean up her wounds.”
 Arnab looked furious as he walked towards the chital and muttered under his breath.
 But as he got closer, he paused.
-The chital looked at him helplessly, already having forgotten that the benefactor walking towards her had thrown stones just moments before. [is this stealing from elsewhere?]
-How forgiving, Bhanu thought, mother nature is to her own.
+The chital looked was looking at Arnab forgivingly.
+How kind, Bhanu thought, mother nature is to her own.

 Rishiji walked towards Bhanu, his dhoti and shawl dancing with the